ayushk7102/ayushk7102.github.io/_pages/about.md

 I'm a final year student studying Computer and Communication Engineering at the Manipal Institute of Technology, India.

-I am broadly interested in developing computational solutions to mathematical problems, particularly ones in graph theory, combinatorics, and geometry.
-Currently, I'm exploring network optimization and graph algorithms.
+I'm interested in developing computational solutions to mathematical problems.
+Recently, I've been exploring network optimization, dynamic graph algorithms, and prompting in large language models.

 I have been an intern at [CiSTUP](https://cistup.iisc.ac.in/) at the Indian Institute of Science, Bangalore, under the supervision of [Prof. Tarun Rambha](http://civil.iisc.ac.in/~tarunr/).
 Previously, I interned at IIIT Hyderabad as part of SRISHTI '22, and at the Chennai Mathematical Institute under [Prof. M.K.
 Srivas](https://www.cmi.ac.in/~mksrivas/).
 During my undergrad, I've been part of [Project MANAS](https://projectmanas.in/), MIT Manipal's official autonomous vehicles team.